Turn your transactional emails into a standalone sales channel and see repeat business spike.

-Many brands add the links to their social media sites as a standard to their email footer, this makes it that much easier for your customers to promote your brand on their favourite social media platform.
+Many brands add the links to their social media sites as a standard to their email footer, this makes it that much easier for your customers to promote your brand on their favorite social media platform.
 Transactional emails that included links to social media had 55% higher click rates than those with no links.

-Shopify does enable you to customise your transactional emails by adding your logo or changing the colour scheme for all the templates in one go, however the functionality is quite limited.
+Shopify does enable you to customize your transactional emails by adding your logo or changing the color scheme for all the templates in one go, however the functionality is quite limited.
 There are other platforms that are available on the Shopify App Store that can help strengthen the relationship between merchants and their customers by turning standard retail messages into actionable opportunities.
 One such example, that focuses on driving repeat purchases via transactional emails, is Spently.

 Abandoned carts is one of the biggest issues that Ecommerce merchants are faced with when it comes to losing sales, with an average of 75% of all products added to cart remaining unconverted.
 This number is also increasing year on year.
 Spently makes it easier to reconnect with your customers automatically via follow-up sequences that can help recover lost sales.